Autumn is here, and it’s time to check trace elements!

 We recommend on-farm collection of liver biopsies for trace element testing as it provides guaranteed animal selection and identification, better traceability of samples, is more cost effective for the farmer and provides more accurate results due to the controlled handling and transport of the samples.
 For more detailed information on liver biopsy sampling, read our information sheet.

-Liver biopsy performed by a veterinarian is Gribbles Veterinary’s preferred sample type.
+Liver biopsy performed by a veterinarian is Awanui Veterinary’s preferred sample type.

-This autumn, we’ve made interpreting trace element results a whole lot easier with cumulative reporting and regional trends on reports.
+Interpreting trace element results are a whole lot easier with cumulative reporting and regional trends on reports.

 Note: Regional data is dependent on accurate identification of the species, age and location, so please supply as many details as possible on submissions so you and your farming clients can make the most of this exciting innovation.

-Recommended sample size for liver copper is now 10+ samples for all species.
-Find full details here.
+The recommended sample size for liver copper is 10+ samples for all species.

 Like much diagnostic testing, there is no one size fits all solution.
-Visit our website and see if the information we have available can help you make your testing choices.
-Still stuck?
-Our expert team of pathologists is always available to help.
-Call us on 0800 GRIBBLES.
+We have some great resources that can help you make testing choices: